mailtoy/codeguide/README.md

 - [x] *Can be read, and enhanced by a developer other.*

 	Each function, each class, each module exposes a single-minded attitude that remains entirely undistracted, and unpolluted, by the surrounding details.

+###2.Meaningful Names

+*Use Intention-Revealing Names*
+*Avoid Disinformation* For example, hp, aix, and sco would be poor variable names because they are the names of Unix platforms or variants.
+*A class name should not be a verb.*
+*Methods should have verb or verb phrase names*

+###3.Functions

+*Do One Thing*  Functions should do one thing.
+They should do it well.
+They should do it only.
+*Don’t Repeat Yourself*

+###4.Comments

+*Informative Comments* It is sometimes useful to provide basic information with a comment.
+*TODO Comments* TODOs are jobs that the programmer thinks should be done.
+*Must have a javadoc.*